 Suffice it to say, my body was not able to fully support the stress I was under.
 One day, while performing normal daily duties, I literally threw out my back when bending over and could not get back up.
 It was so bad I was not able to move for awhile and the first day I had to send my kids away and have people come and do everything for me (it took the help of 4 other adults by the way, just to give you an idea of the load I was under).
 Once I realized why I threw my back out so easily, I set out to focus on my recovery.

-High daily doses of vitamin C was one of the key pieces to my healing protocol.
+Daily whole food vitamin C was one of the key pieces to my healing protocol.
 I want to share this little story with you so you can recognize if this happens to you.
-You can read more about Vitamin C for adrenal health here, and how to use vitamin c as therapy.
+You can read more about Vitamin C for adrenal health here, and how to use vitamin c as therapy (only use short term, it’s best to not use ascorbic acid on a daily basis rather it would be best to use a whole food vitamin C like this one).

 I recovered pretty quickly and have not had another ‘incident’ since.
 People remember when that happened to me and try to not let me lift heavy things because ‘I have a bad back’.
 That is simply not true, my back is fine.
 So long as I take care to support my adrenal health daily since I live a very stressful life, and have for so long, I know I’ll be okay.
 I hope my story is helpful to someone out there that may be experiencing something similar.